-- Investment risk is borne by the Company - Going-concern surplus, subject to any legislative restrictions, can be applied against the Company's Normal Actuarial Cost
+- Investment risk is borne by the Company with respect to the guaranteed crediting rate. - Going-concern surplus, subject to any legislative restrictions, can be applied against the Company's Normal Actuarial Cost.

 - Establish, review and amend, as required, the Statement of Investment Policies and Procedures; - Select one or more fund managers ("Fund Managers"), the Pension Consultant and the Actuary; - Select the Custodian to hold pension fund assets; - Review the performance of the Fund and the Fund Managers at least annually; and - Be responsible for the assumption or delegation of any responsibilities not specifically mentioned.